thiloklein/matchingMarkets/README.md

 * `stabit`: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game (i.e. group formation).

-* `stabit2`: Implements the Bayes estimator for a two-sided matching game (i.e. the [college admissions](http://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems) and [stable marriage](http://en.wikipedia.org/wiki/Stable_marriage_problem) problems).
+* `stabit2`: Implements the Bayes estimator for a two-sided matching game (i.e. the [college admissions](https://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems) and [stable marriage](https://en.wikipedia.org/wiki/Stable_marriage_problem) problems).

-and five algorithms that can be used to simulate matching data:
+and six algorithms that can be used to simulate matching data:

 * `hri`: Constraint model for the hospital/residents problem.
 Finds *all* stable matchings in two-sided matching markets.
-Implemented for both the [stable marriage problem](http://en.wikipedia.org/wiki/Stable_marriage_problem) (one-to-one matching) and the [hospital/residents problem](http://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems), also known as college admissions problem (many-to-one matching).
+Implemented for both the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) (one-to-one matching) and the [hospital/residents problem](https://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems), also known as college admissions problem (many-to-one matching).

+* `hri2`: Roth-Peranson Algorithm for the [hospital/residents problem with couples](https://en.wikipedia.org/wiki/National_Resident_Matching_Program).
+Finds the resident-optimal stable matching (if one exists) in the two-sided matching market.

 * `iaa`: Immediate Acceptance Algorithm (a.k.a.
 Boston mechanism): First-preference-first algorithm used for school choice in many countries.
 And Gale-Shapley Deferred Acceptance Algorithm.